Arborist · Poet · Lifelong Listener

 "He is not a poet imagining the woods.
 He is a woodsman who writes."

-Rob Frothingham is a veteran arborist who has spent decades working in the canopy—reading bark, sensing roots, attending to the slow language of living wood.
+Rob Frothingham is a veteran arborist who has spent decades working in the canopy—sensing roots and their fungal companions, attending to the slow language of living wood.
 Poetry has been his companion through all of it.

 His work doesn't come from a writing workshop or an academic perch.
 It comes from the ground up: from forests, from labor, from memory, from the kind of stillness that only years in the woods can teach.

 Spiritually curious but never preachy.
 Occasionally wry.
 Always grounded.
-Rob writes what he sees and hears—in the natural world and beyond it.
+Rob writes what he sees and hears in the natural world.
 He honors both microorganisms and mystics.

 150 short poems written across decades of lived experience.
 Rooted in forests, relationships, memory, labor, and transcendence.